How to Grow & Care for Blueberries in Containers

 Light

 Blueberry plants need six to eight hours of sunlight per day.
-It's easy to overestimate how much sun an area gets, so it's important to accurately measure the sunlight in your garden.
-One simple method is to use a watch to time the hours of full-sun exposure on a typical day during the growing season.
-However, if you live in an area with hot afternoon sun, be aware that blueberry plants can overheat.
-They likely will appreciate some light shade during this part of the day.
+It's easy to overestimate how much sun an area gets, so measuring the sunlight in your garden accurately is essential.
+A straightforward method is to use a watch to time the hours of full-sun exposure on a typical day during the growing season.

 Soil